 A recent report from KnowBe4, a security awareness training firm, shows some of the email subject lines that scammers are using most frequently to try to trick people out of their money and/or personal information.

 Here are the top phishing scam email subject lines that you need to look out for, according to KnowBe4.
-Note that they all seem to require some kind of action on the part of the recipient.

 Look Out for These Scam Email Subject Lines